Last updated on May 23rd, 2020

 - Lots of wildlife, landscapes and peace and quiet.
 What more does anyone need?

 - Balnakeil beach is perfect.
-One of the best in Britain in my opinion
+One of the best in Scotland in my opinion.

-- Head south on the A838 to explore the Kyle of Durness – it’s beautiful
+- Head south on the A838 to explore the Kyle of Durness which is another beautiful area that’s great for wildlife spotting.

 Photos and video